 The mint family is comprised of approximately 180 genera of plants or 3,500 species worldwide.
 In the United States alone, there are about 50 genera of native mint plants.
 While most of us are familiar with common mint relatives like spearmint, catmint, and hyssop, there are also many lesser-known mint plants with fantastic herbal and aesthetic benefits.
 One of these includes mountain mint.

 Virginia mountain mint (Pycanthemum virgineanum) grows as a native perennial in most parts of North America.
 They are hardy perennials in U.S. zones 3-7.
 In the U.S., they range from Maine to North Dakota and south through Missouri to North Carolina.

 Like mint plants, mountain mint plants produce the telltale square stems with opposing leaves, and all parts of the plant are highly aromatic.
-Mature plants can top out at 2- to 3-feet tall.
-In the right conditions, growing mountain mint may spread or naturalize aggressively just as other members of the mint family.
+Mature plants can top out at 2- to 3-feet (0.5 to 1 m.) tall.
+In the right conditions, growing mountain mint may spread or naturalize aggressively just like other members of the mint family.

 How to Grow Mountain Mint